jimbarcos/rizal-training/README.md

 For this project, COMET is the main early-stopping and best-model metric because it rewards accurate, fluent translations even when the wording differs from the reference.

+## Why Loss Can Mislead

+During training, `eval_loss` is computed with token-level cross-entropy, so it only asks whether the model predicted the exact reference token at each step.
+That makes it a useful optimization signal, but it can create an overfitting illusion for translation tasks.

+A model may produce a lower-quality loss score even while generating better translations, because valid synonyms, paraphrases, and more natural sentence reordering are still penalized if they do not match the reference tokens exactly.
+In other words, loss measures strict token agreement, not translation quality.

+That is why this project does not use loss as the best-model gate.
+Instead, it relies on COMET, which compares the Tagalog source, the generated English candidate, and the reference translation together.
+This makes it much better at judging whether the model is actually learning to translate meaning, not just memorizing wording.

+In practical terms:

+- BLEU and chrF are lexical metrics, so they reward exact or near-exact surface overlap.
+- BERTScore is better at semantic similarity, but it still evaluates candidate against reference at the token level.
+- COMET is source-aware and is closer to a bilingual human evaluation.

+Because of that, a rising `eval_loss` does not necessarily mean the model is getting worse at translation.
+It may simply mean the model is becoming less rigid and more semantically flexible, which is often the desirable direction for historical text translation.

 ## Improvements Made

 Compared with the base multilingual translation model, this project improves the pipeline in several ways: